mutasim77/wifi-password/README.md

-# wifi-password-retriever
+# wifi-password 🔐
-`wifi-password-retriever` is a command-line tool that retrieves the password of the currently connected Wi-Fi network on macOS.
+`wifi-password` is a command-line tool that retrieves the password of the currently connected Wi-Fi network on macOS.
 It provides a simple and quick way to access Wi-Fi passwords without navigating through system preferences.

 ## Features
 - Retrieves the password of the currently connected Wi-Fi network